 If you are travelling to Japan with your children, Sanrio Puroland is the perfect place for you to spend a day.
 Even if you are not travelling with kids, adults are welcome!

 At the park, you will be able to enjoy a range of adorable attractions and parades.
-There are also lots of shops to pick up some Sanrio merchandise and cafes serving Hello Kitty inspired snacks.
+There are also many shops to pick up some Sanrio merchandise and cafes serving Hello Kitty inspired snacks.

 One thing to note is that the theme park is not open every day.
 Therefore, it is advisable to check their online calendar to determine which days the park is open.

-Kokuritsu Kagaku Hakubutsukan or the National Museum of Nature and Science is one of Japan's most cherished museums.
-The museum is also one of the country's biggest museums and can be located in Ueno Park.
+Kokuritsu Kagaku Hakubutsukan, or the National Museum of Nature and Science, is one of Japan's most cherished museums.
+The museum is also one of the country's biggest museums and is located in Ueno Park.

 This museum has more than 20,000 exhibits for tourists to explore.
-The museum is so large that exhibits are split between two buildings over a total of five floors.
+It is so large that exhibits are split between two buildings over five floors.

-A popular feature of the museum is the Japan Gallery, which focuses on showcasing scientific and natural history exhibits relating to the country.
+A popular feature here is the Japan Gallery, which focuses on showcasing scientific and natural history exhibits relating to the country.